 Contributions to office holders and candidates are bipartisan, made without regard for the private political preferences of our officers and executives, and based on several criteria: 1) policy positions that reflect Abbott's interests, 2) representation of geographic areas where Abbott employees and facilities are located, 3) relevant legislative committee assignments, 4) ability to be elected and 5) need for financial assistance.
 Abbott's Government Affairs function, under the direction of the Vice President, U.S. Government Affairs, reviews and approves all corporate political contributions to ensure these contributions are consistent with the company's guidelines and in accordance with applicable laws.
 The Public Policy Committee of the Abbott Board of Directors annually reviews the company's U.S. political contributions policy.

-Download the 2016 Corporate Political Contributions Report here.
+Download the 2017 Corporate Political Contributions Report for January - June here.
 Please see below to download previous years’ reports of Abbott's corporate contributions to political candidates, political parties, political committees, ballot measure committees and organizations operating under 26 USC Sec.
 527 of the Internal Revenue Code.

 Please be aware that the website you have requested is intended for the residents of a particular country or countries, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.